Video Processing Guide

 Multi-Inference

-To perform multi-inference, it is necessary to get the masks from the tracking tool beforehand.
+To perform multi-inference, get masks from the tracking tool beforehand (for example psifx video tracking sam3 inference).

 psifx video face openface multi-inference \